dancenguyen/humanitarian-tweet-classification/README.md

 - "**other_relevant_information**" is mainly misclassified as "**rescue_volunteering_or_donation_effort**", "**infrastructure_and_utility_damage**", and "**caution_and_advice**".

 **Manually inspecting the errors**:
 Upon manual inspection of the most commonly misclassified classes, we can see one important pattern : these classes are ambiguous by definition and contain information about other classes.
 - "other_relevant_information" can contains anything related to humanitarian.
 - "caution_and_advice" and "requests_or_urgent_needs" normally include information about the disasters such as casualties, infrastructure damage, etc.

 Such information confuses the classifier.
-For example, a misclassified "other_relevant_information" tweet is: "rural area small villages roads challenges rescue workers face amatrice" (filler words removed).
-It was misclassified as rescue efforts which make sense since it contain keywords about rescue workers.
+Take this misclassified tweet as an example: "rural area small villages roads challenges rescue workers face amatrice" (filler words removed).
+It was misclassified as "rescue efforts" since it contain keywords about rescue workers, yet the true label is "other relevant information"

 The TF-IDF vectorizer does not "understand" the entire sentence, it strips individual words from their context and count how many times they appeared.
 Furthermore, the preprocessing may have removed important filler words, the above sentence can be read very differently if the filler words were not removed.
-Therefore, using BERTweet may improve performance due to its context comprehension and minimal pre-processing required.
+Therefore, using BERTweet is likely to improve performance thanks to its context comprehension and minimal required pre-processing.

 ## BERTweet Implementation:
 - Model: BERTweet from Hugging Face